Skip to main content

 ssh: connect to host {Server IP} port 22: Network is unreachable

-▶️ Refer to VPC to inspect the network configuration and settings for gateways and route tables.
+▶️ Solution: Refer to the VPC documentation to review the network configuration and check the gateway and routing table settings.